Sunday, June 24, 1984

 I’m reprinting the day-to-day journal entries of a cross-country bike tour my friend and I took in 1984.
 More about the TransAmerica Tour 1984

 I can’t imagine a better day bicycling, even though it did include several hours on a narrow gauge railroad.

 The climb up Red Mountain Pass is a monster.
 It’s a 13-mile ride from Ouray and rises from 7,706-foot elevation to 11,018 feet.
+Called the Million Dollar Highway (a name left over from when $1 million was a lot of dough), the climb is rated at about 8 percent.
 It took us 3 1/2 hours, partly because of the climb and partly because of the scenery – which we were all too happy to stop and admire as we caught our breath.

 The road leveled out for a while, giving us false hope.
 We could see Red Mountain ahead, and started the switchbacks again.
 We passed the Ironton ghost town and finally reached the deserted pass where there are just a couple of small lakes.
 From there we raced downhill to Silverton, an old mining town that now caters to tourists and is the terminus of the Durango-Silverton Railroad.

 The railroad was built in the 1880s by the Denver & Rio Grande Railroad.
 The tracks are laid close together (3 feet) to snake along steep canyon walls and make hairpin turns along the Animas River.
 The old boxcars and passenger cars are pulled by a steam locomotive, and the train still makes scheduled stops at long deserted town sites.
 Much of the area is actually deemed wilderness now, and several backcountry hikers onboard used it to get to their trailheads.